| openid-connect-key-binding | June 2026 | |

 The mechanism for how an RP authenticating component proves to an RP consuming component that it possesses the private keys associated with the cnf claim in the ID Token is out of scope of this document.¶

-An RP authenticating component SHOULD only share an ID Token with a consuming component when such sharing is consistent with the original purpose for which the identity data was collected and the scope of consent obtained from the user.¶
+An RP authenticating component SHOULD only share an ID Token with a consuming component when such sharing is consistent with the original purpose for which the identity data was collected and the scope of consent obtained from the End-User.¶

 A public key substitution attack is a type of Unknown Key Share (UKS) attack in which an adversary binds the adversary identity to another party's key.¶